ekeric13/sql-query-optimization-guide/README.md

 * **Order Matters**: The order of columns in a compound index is crucial.
 The index can only be used effectively if the query's conditions match the prefix of the index.
 For example, in an index on (col1, col2, col3), the index is most effective if col1, or col1 and col2, or all three columns are used in the query.

 6. **Balancing Performance and Maintenance**
-* Write Performance: More indexes can slow down write operations (INSERT, UPDATE, DELETE) as each index must be updated.
+* **Write Performance**: More indexes can slow down write operations (INSERT, UPDATE, DELETE) as each index must be updated.
 Balance the need for read optimization with the potential impact on write performance.
-* Index Size: Compound indexes are larger than single-column indexes.
+* **Index Size**: Compound indexes are larger than single-column indexes.
 Ensure that the increased disk space usage and memory footprint are justified by the performance gains.

 7. **Covering Indexes**
-* Include Non-Filtered Columns: If a query frequently selects specific columns, consider including these in the index even if they are not used in filtering.
+* **Include Non-Filtered Columns**: If a query frequently selects specific columns, consider including these in the index even if they are not used in filtering.
 This creates a covering index, allowing the query to be satisfied entirely from the index without accessing the table.

 8. **Avoid Redundant Indexes**
 * If you create a compound index on (col1, col2), it can serve queries filtering on col1 alone but not col2 alone.
 Be mindful of existing indexes to avoid redundancy.